 Batteries play a central role in the energy transition and for the transport sector.
-Energy from renewable sources - such as wind and sun - must be stored temporarily, as it is otherwise not available at all times.
-Efficient solutions to this issue are offered by batteries that can store electricity temporarily and release it again, and which exhibit comparably little energy losses.
+Energy from renewable sources - such as wind and sun - must be stored temporarily to make sure that it is available at any time.
+Efficient solutions to this issue are offered by batteries that can store electricity temporarily and release it again, and with comparatively low energy losses.
 The importance of compact home storage units in households or larger neighbourhood storage units in residential areas is growing steadily.
 At the same time, batteries have enabled the emergence of e-mobility.
-Over the last 15 years, developments in battery research and production engineering has increased the range of electric cars from around 300 to 600 km.
+Over the last 15 years, developments in battery research and production engineering has increased the range of electric cars from around 300 to 600 kilometers.

 How is battery research done?

-In order to improve applications such as stationary storage, electric cars, and smartphones, their batteries must also be better understood and developed as well.
+To improve applications such as stationary home storage, electric cars, and smartphones, their batteries must also be better understood and further developed.
 Battery research is an interdisciplinary field in which chemists, physicists, materials scientists, and engineers work closely together.
-Their aim is to build batteries that store more energy, are lighter, have a longer life, and are more sustainable and have a lower price than conventional lithium-ion batteries.
-Battery researchers are searching in the laboratory for the perfect mixture of around one hundred elements and various process technologies.
-The smallest details, such as varying the drying process of a battery electrode or the exchange of a binder, can have an enormous influence during the charging and discharging process.
-Once a promising combination has been found, the battery is assembled and tested at different temperatures in thousands of charging and discharging cycles.
-In addition to the experimental work in the laboratory, the researchers try to understand the processes in a battery using elaborate computer models in order to draw conclusions for real applications.
+Their aim is to build batteries that store more energy and are lighter, more durable, more sustainable and less expensive than conventional lithium-ion batteries.
+Battery researchers work in the lab to find the perfect recipe for new materials using dozens of chemical elements and various processing and synthesis techniques.
+The smallest details, such as varying the drying process of a battery electrode or replacing a binder, can have an enormous impact on the charging and discharging process.
+Once a promising combination is found, the battery is assembled and tested at different temperatures in thousands of charging and discharging cycles.
+In addition to the experimental work in the laboratory, the researchers use elaborate computer models to try to understand the processes in a battery in order to draw conclusions for real applications.

 Roadmap for Battery Research in Europe - 09/04/2020